19hours/sg-statutes/Acts/Community Mediation Centres Act.md

 (b) where a corporation that is a body corporate constituted under section 10A of the Land Titles (Strata) Act (Cap.
 158) is a party to a mediation session — a council or committee member or its managing agent;

+[4/2010 wef 17/02/2010]

 (c) where a statutory body is a party to a mediation session — an officer of the statutory body; or

 (d) where a society registered under section 4 or 4A of the Societies Act (Cap.
 311) is a party to a mediation session — an officer of the society as defined in section 2 of that Act,

+[4/2010 wef 17/02/2010]

 from representing that company, corporation, body corporate or society, as the case may be.

-[4/2010 wef 17/02/2010]

 (3) Where a Director approves of the representation of a party by an agent, the approval of the Director may be given subject to such conditions as the Director considers reasonable to ensure that any other party to the mediation session is not substantially disadvantaged by the agent appearing at the mediation session and, where the Director does so, the entitlement of the agent to represent the party shall be subject to compliance by the agent with those conditions.